Organized crime – definition and meaning

 There are also other transient members, as well as a network of associates.

 Often, the collaborators in crime had a shared experience.
-For example, perhaps they met in prison.
-Often, other criminals recommend them.
+For example, perhaps they met in prison, or they were recommended by other criminals.

 In fact, some crime exists because of family or ethnic ties among members.
 Hence the term ‘crime families.’